TUDelft-books/CSBB-textbook/book/Quarter2/Week2_1.md

 specifically to Q2 (why are we doing this now as opposed to Q1?
 How does this quarter differ from Q1?)

-## Lecture Sustainability in the Lab
+## Lecture: Sustainability in the Lab
 Doing biological science uses a LOT of resources from plastics for sterility to freezers running all the time to computers for large data analysis.
 What issues are there with sustainability in the lab?
 Sterile